-It's February - American Heart Month - a time when the nation spotlights heart disease, the number one killer of Americans.
+It's American Heart Month when the nation spotlights heart disease - the number one killer of Americans.

-President Lyndon B. Johnson, among the millions of people in the country who'd had heart attacks, issued the first proclamation in 1964.
+The first proclamation was delivered by President Lyndon B. Johnson in 1964, who was, among the millions of people in the country who'd had a heart attack.
 Since then, U.S. presidents have annually declared February American Heart Month.

-During American Heart Month, we will be reinforcing the importance of heart health, the need for more research and efforts to ensure that millions of people live longer and healthier.
+During American Heart Month, we'll be reinforcing the importance of heart health, and the need for more research and efforts to ensure that millions of people live longer and healthier.
 The good news is that we can do a lot to protect our heart and stay healthy.

 The first step toward heart health is understanding your risk of heart disease.
 Your risk depends on many factors, some of which are changeable and others that are not.
 Risk factors are conditions or habits that make a person more likely to develop a disease.
 These risk factors may be different for each person.